Man who shot ex-Saints star Will Smith receives 25-year prison sentence for manslaughter

 Smith, a 34-year-old father of three, was a defensive leader on the Saints team that lifted spirits in New Orleans after Hurricane Katrina devastated the city in 2005.
 He helped carry the team to a winning season in 2006 and a Super Bowl victory in 2010.
 Smith attended Ohio State University and helped the Buckeyes win the 2002 national championship.

-Hayes, who owned a tow truck business, once played semi-pro football and is the father of a young son.
+Hayes, who owned a tow truck business, once played semi-pro football and is the father of a teenager and a 2-year-old child.

 Credit: AP